se-trofimov/se-trofimov/README.md

 - 👋 Hi, I’m @se-trofimov
 - 👀 I’m interested in Azure Cloud
-- 🌱 I’m currently learning Cloud computing and DevOps with Azure
+- 🌱 I’m currently interested in Cloud computing and DevOps with Azure
-- 💞️ I’m looking forward to collaborate on any Azure .NET project
 - 📫 How to reach me trofimov.developer@gmail.com or linkedin.com/in/serhii-trofimov-02a9151a3

 <!---